 - a.
 Law enforcement officers in the performance of their duties. - Authorized personnel to ensure health and safety of Residents and to ensure all regulations and policies are maintained.
 These circumstances include, but are not limited to: - A resident to be in the room or apartment, but no longer physically or mentally capable of response. - Reducing or preventing water damage during a flood or after a pipe has burst. - Verifying evacuation during a fire alarm. - Sounding of an alarm within the room when the Resident is not present - Authorized personnel attending to make routine repairs.
-A report by the Resident, by Housing Services or by Facilities Management staff of a damaged or broken item constitutes permission to enter the room or apartment to assess or make the repair. - Authorized personnel performing regular inspections for caretaking, safety, and security, for preventive maintenance or for regular maintenance of buildings.
+A report by the Resident of a damaged or broken item constitutes permission to enter the room or apartment to assess or make repair. - Authorized personnel performing regular inspections for caretaking, safety, and security, for preventive maintenance or for regular maintenance of buildings.
 Notice for such entry will be provided 24 hours in advance. - Authorized personnel when there is probable cause to believe that a violation of Residence Standards or University policies, applicable laws or civil regulations is being committed.

-Note: Outside of the circumstances listed above, anyone wishing to enter another Resident's room must have written permission, do so only in the presence of a Housing Services staff member and with the use of a set of Housing Services' issued master keys.
+Note: Outside of the circumstances listed above, anyone wishing to enter another Resident's room must have written permission, do so only in the presence of a Student Housing staff member and with the use of a set of Student Housing' issued master keys.